aziasmith/FoodCompanyCaseStudy/README.md

 ![image](https://github.com/aziasmith/FoodCompanyCaseStudy/blob/main/Percent%20of%20Total%20Orders%20by%20Cuisine%20Pie%20Chart.png)

 This box and whisker plot shows the variation of the average number of order by cuisine.
 The box represents the inner 50% of the data and the line going through the box is the median value for each cuisine.
-The points for the Italian and Thai cusines are the outliers.
+The points for the Indian and Thai cusines are outliers.

 ![image](https://github.com/aziasmith/FoodCompanyCaseStudy/blob/main/Box%20and%20Whisker%20Plot.png)

 # Final Conclusion
+Upon first glance of the bar chart, it looks like Indian and Thai cuisines have the most orders.
+But, the pie chart shows that 65.48% of the total average orders come from Italian and Thai cuisines.
+Italian has the highest average number of orders with 34.57% and Continential has the lowest average number of orders with 14.63%.

+In the box and whisker plot, the lines going through the boxes of the box and whisker plots are the medians.
+Italian has the highest median value and Indian has the lowest median value.
+Indian cuisine has three data outliers and Thai has two data outliers.

-The visualizations show that 65.48% of the total average orders come from Thai and Italian cuisines.
-Even with the one Indian dish having the highest amount of average orders, this is an outlier in the data.
-My recommendation would be to offer that dish as a special occassionaly and use it as a marketing tool.
+My recommendation would be to use Italian and Thai cuisines for the overall brand identity and remove the Indian and Continental food items from the menu.
+With the Indian meals that are outliers in the data, I would suggest to offer those dishes as a special occassionaly and use it as a promotion tool.